From data to the analytic S-matrix: A Bootstrap fit of the pion scattering amplitude: Building the fit model

-The Bootstrap problem designed to construct the fit model of the pion amplitude can be summarized as follows. \begin{mdframed}[frametitle={Fit Ansatz},frametitlealignment= ,backgroundcolor=blue!6, leftmargin=0cm, rightmargin=0cm, topline=false,bottomline=false, leftline=false, rightline=false] \end{mdframed} The objective is the ``kink functional'' \beq \text{Obj}(\theta)=a_1^{(1)}\cos\theta+a_0^{(2)}\sin\theta, \eeq which depends on the angle $\theta$ that typically is somewhere between $\pi<\theta<3\pi/2$.
-We let $\theta$ free, and add it to the set of fit parameters.\footnote{We could consider a different objective $\text{Obj}^\prime(\theta,\phi)=a_0^{(0)}\cos\phi \sin\theta +a_0^{(2)}\sin\phi\sin\theta+a_1^{(1)}\cos\theta$, and replace the $a_0^{(0)}$ parameter with a new angle $\phi$.
+The Bootstrap problem formulated to construct the fit model for the pion amplitude can be summarized as follows. \begin{mdframed}[frametitle={Fit Ansatz},frametitlealignment= ,backgroundcolor=blue!6, leftmargin=0cm, rightmargin=0cm, topline=false,bottomline=false, leftline=false, rightline=false] \end{mdframed} The objective we maximize is given by the linear combination \beq \text{Obj}(\theta)=a_1^{(1)}\cos\theta+a_0^{(2)}\sin\theta, \eeq which depends on the angle $\theta$.
+This objective is a \emph{normal} functional and is effective at selecting ``kinks'' \cite{Cordova:2019lot}.
+To understand this, note that this objective maximizes the amplitude in the $\{a_0^{(0)}, a_1^{(1)}\}$ space at a point where the tangent vector is orthogonal to $(a_1^{(1)}\cos\theta,a_0^{(2)}\sin\theta)$.
+At a kink, where multiple tangents exist, many normal functionals naturally converge to the kink point.
+For $\pi<\theta<3\pi/2$, this functional span the boundary of the allowed blue region in figure \ref{fig:kink}.
+In the left inset, we show a typical choice of angle $\theta$ that will select the kink in the $\{a_0^{(0)}, a_1^{(1)}\}$ space.\footnote{We could consider a different objective $\text{Obj}^\prime(\theta,\phi)=a_0^{(0)}\cos\phi \sin\theta +a_0^{(2)}\sin\phi\sin\theta+a_1^{(1)}\cos\theta$, and replace the $a_0^{(0)}$ parameter in \eqref{eq:bootstrap_problem} with a new angle $\phi$.
 This would lead to an equivalent formulation of the Bootstrap ansatz \eqref{eq:bootstrap_problem}.
 From this view, it is evident we are moving along the two-dimensional boundary of the three-dimensional parameter space of the scattering lengths.
 This can be generalized by adding an arbitrary number of low energy observables, which amounts to scanning over a larger space of amplitudes.}

 The quantities collectively denoted by $\Theta$ are the parameters of the fit and the input for the optimization problem \eqref{eq:bootstrap_problem}.
+In this problem, four parameters $\theta, a_0^{(0)}, z_0, z_2$ are real, while the mass square are complex.
+Their real and imaginary parts correspond respectively to the physical mass and width of the resonance.
+In total, the size of the parameter set in $|\Theta|=12$.
 We solve this problem using the standard SDPB solver \cite{Simmons-Duffin:2015qma,Landry:2019qug}.
 The corresponding extremal amplitude depends on the choice of $\Theta$.
 Next, we will explain how to optimize on $\Theta$.
-For this problem, the size of the parameter set is $|\Theta|=12$.